James Goldrick: Early life and education

-James Goldrick joined the Royal Australian Navy in 1974 as a fifteen-year-old Cadet midshipman.
+James Goldrick was born in Sydney, New South Wales on 8 August 1958.
+He joined the Royal Australian Navy in 1974 as a fifteen-year-old Cadet midshipman.
 A graduate of the Royal Australian Naval College, he held a Bachelor of Arts degree from the University of New South Wales and a Master of Letters from the University of New England.
 He attended the six-week Advanced Management Program of Harvard Business School (AMP 168), and was honoured with the degree of Doctor of Letters honoris causa by the University of New South Wales.

 Naval career

 A principal warfare officer and anti-submarine warfare specialist, Goldrick saw sea service around the world with the RAN and on exchange with the British Royal Navy, including the patrol vessel HMS Alderney, the frigates HMS Sirius, HMAS Swan and HMAS Darwin, and the destroyer HMS Liverpool.
 He served as executive officer of HMAS Tarakan and HMAS Perth.
 He was commanding officer of HMAS Cessnock and twice commanded the frigate HMAS Sydney before serving as the inaugural commander of Australian Surface Task Group.
 During this posting, he commanded the Australian task group deployed to the Persian Gulf in early 2002 and also served as commander of the multinational naval forces conducting maritime interception operations to enforce UN sanctions on Iraq, including units from the RAN, the United States Navy, the Royal Navy and the Polish Armed Forces.
 He was appointed a Member of the Order of Australia for this service.

 Goldrick's shore postings included serving as aide de camp to the Governor-General of Australia, as an instructor on the RAN's Principal Warfare Officer course, as officer-in-charge of the RAN's tactical development, tactical training and warfare officer training faculty, as research officer and later as chief staff officer to the Chief of Navy, as director of the RAN Sea Power Centre and as director-general of military strategy in the Australian Department of Defence.
 For his service, particularly at the Sea Power Centre, he was awarded the Conspicuous Service Cross.

 Goldrick took command of the Australian Defence Force Academy in September 2003.
 He was promoted to rear admiral and assumed duties as Commander Border Protection in May 2006.
 In May 2008, he was appointed commander of joint education, training and warfare (a position retitled in 2009 as Commander Australian Defence College).
 After completing his posting in August 2011, he served as acting commandant of the Australian Defence Force Academy until March 2012.
 He was appointed an Officer of the Order of Australia in 2013.